UniMath/UniMath/Coq_patch/README.md

         The Coq Proof Assistant, version 8.4pl3 (April 2014) compiled on Apr 24 2014 18:25:32 with OCaml 4.01.0

-   with the date and time being the date when you ran make in dircoqpatched.
+   with the date and time being the date when you ran `make`.
+You can also type

+        which coqc

+   to see the exact location of `coqc`.
+It should point to the version you compiled.

 ## Description of the Coq patch